Updated: Nov 19, 2022

 Why don’t you take a little card and write a kind note to people you care about.
 Will be a great surprise than any gifts.
 Involve children as they have no boundaries in their creativeness.
 Or leave these notes on the dining table.
 So it's little surprise to the visitors.

 As Thich Nah Hanh says “There are two ways to wash the dishes.
 The first is to wash the dishes to have clean dishes and the second is to wash the dishes in order to wash the dishes.”

 Ask for help if you need to.
 Don’t carry on with all the things you have to do.

 Create a memory

-Rather just celebrating these occasion create a memory for yourself and your family.
+Rather than just celebrating these occasions create a memory for yourself and your family.
 Bring in a new ritual on this day.
 Put on your creative hats!

 Namaste and Have a great festive season,